malsf21/omun.ca/_docs/article.md

+---
+layout: doc
+title: Article
+type: Content
+description: A step-by-step walkthrough of how to write an OMUN News Article.
+---
 # Creating a News Article

 News Articles are an important part of the website: they provide a medium where the conference and its administration can update delegates on conference information, registration, and create a consumer-organisation relationship.